erikwessman/ted-sfc/README.md

 | 000860        | 001326            | 001273            | 001067            | 001328            |
 | 000893        | 001352            | 001294            | 001200            | 001341            |
 |               | 001457            | 001245            | 001295            | 001412            |

+## Licensing Information Notice

+For this dataset, Zenseact AB has taken all reasonable measures to remove all personally identifiable information, including faces and license plates.
+To the extent that you like to request removal of specific images from the dataset, please contact privacy@zenseact.com.